Bank Secrecy Act/Anti Money Laundering (BSA/AML) Supervision

 Large Bank Supervision

 Large banks supervised by the OCC generally have assets of $50 billion to $3 trillion, with examination teams on-site in cities across the country.
-BSA/AML examination work in Large Bank Supervision can be exceptionally challenging and exceptionally rewarding, as examiners/specialists have significant opportunities to develop and expand their skills in a variety of complex business and product types, as well as to interact with bank personnel who are experts in their field.
+BSA/AML examination work in the Large Bank Supervision Department can be exceptionally challenging and exceptionally rewarding, as examiners/specialists have significant opportunities to develop and expand their skills in a variety of complex business and product types, as well as to interact with bank personnel who are experts in their field.

 Midsize and Community Bank Supervision

 Midsize and community banks supervised by the OCC are in cities throughout the United States.
 Bank examiner/specialist positions for these institutions, which generally have assets between $1 billion and $50 billion, are in cities where the OCC maintains field offices.
 Many midsize and community banks have complex and varied operations, particularly with regard to products and services and the customers and geographies they serve, which require commensurate BSA/AML examination skills.

 The Bank Supervision Policy Department is located at OCC headquarters in Washington, D.C.
 The department develops and interprets supervisory policies to address sound practices and emerging risks, and provides on-site and off-site examination support.
 The department collaborates with the other federal banking agencies to develop consistent examination procedures and supervisory approaches.
 BSA/AML specialists in this department may have the opportunity to represent the OCC, speaking for the agency at national and local banker meetings and trade association conferences.

 If you are a highly competent expert in BSA/AML laws and regulations, with a proven ability to identify and resolve problems, you should consider a BSA/AML bank examination career with the OCC.